charlesm93/charlesm93.github.io/_pages/library.md

 Here are some papers, books, and other resources I have found helpful, as a researcher and a student.
-This is by no means an exhaustive bibliography, rather a (partial) list of personal favorites.
+This is by no means an exhaustive bibliography, rather a list of personal favorites.
 I'm very open to recommendations, if you have some suggestions.

 ### Conceptual articles

 These articles discuss the roles of a model and various approaches to analyzing data.
 While they are conceptual and even have a philosophical flavor, they still address very concrete issues.
-The last one is a bit out there, but it does talk about science and our way of apprehending reality.

 * **Mathematics for understanding disease** by Robert R. Bies, Marc R. Gastonguay, and Sorell.
 L. Schwartz.
 [[link](https://indiana.pure.elsevier.com/en/publications/mathematics-for-understanding-disease)]
- *Absract: The application of mathematical models to reflect the organization and activity of biological systems can be viewed as a continuum of purpose.
-The far left of the continuum is solely the prediction of biological parameter values, wherein an understanding of the underlying biological processes is irrelevant to the purpose.
-At the far right of the continuum are mathematical models, the purposes of which are a precise understanding of those biological processes...*
+ *Absract: The application of mathematical models to reflect the organization and activity of biological systems can be viewed as a continuum of purpose...*
 * **Philosophy and the practice of Bayesian statistics** Andrew Gelman and Cosma Rohilla Shalizi.
 [[link](http://www.stat.columbia.edu/~gelman/research/published/philosophy.pdf)]
-*Abstract: A substantial school in the philosophy of science identifies Bayesian inference with inductive inference and even rationality as such, and seems to be strengthened by the rise and practical success of Bayesian statistics.
-We argue that the most successful forms of Bayesian statistics do not actually support that particular philosophy but rather accord much better with sophisticated forms of hypothetico-deductivism...*
+*Abstract: [...]
+We argue that the most successful forms of Bayesian statistics [...] accord much better with sophisticated forms of hypothetico-deductivism...*
-* **Interview with Chris Wiggins** by Sebastian Gutierrez. in Data Scientists at Work [[link](https://www.apress.com/us/book/9781430265986)] *Note: Professor Chris Wiggins sent me this, following a phone conversation we had about graduate school and the field of systems biology.
-This was his reponse to some of my (naive) inquiries.
-The interview pins down many concepts in statistics, machine learning, and their applications.
-Highly enjoyable.*
-* **L'Art du Roman** by Milan Kundera. *Excerpt: The development of sciences propelled man in the tunnels of specialized disciplines.
-The more his knowledge progressed, the more he lost sight of the world as a whole and of himself...*

 ### Tutorials and case studies

-These are great places to get your hands dirty with modeling and coding.
+These are great places to get your hands dirty with modeling and coding:
-Very close to home:

 * **Torwards a principled Bayesian workflow** by Michael Betancourt. [[link](https://betanalpha.github.io/assets/case_studies/principled_bayesian_workflow.html)]
 *Excerpt: Given a probabilistic model and a particular observation, Bayesian inference is straightforward to implement. [...]
 Building a probabilistic model that is useful in a given application, however, is a far more open-ended challenge.* I moreover recommend [everything Michael writes](https://betanalpha.github.io/writing/).